 Uses of pheran:

-The most notable use of pheran is immense warmth.
-It works as a shield against bone chilling winter.
-Its extending & loose fitting allows a person to put more clothes before putting it.
+The most notable use of Kashmiri traditional pheran is immense warmth.
+It works as a shield against bone-chilling winter.
+Its extending & loose fitting allows a person to put on more clothes before putting it.
 A warm gown, it could be referred to.
-Families, each member, in their own pheran, huddle together, sometimes sharing a kangri, & the conversations.
+Families, each member, in their own phiran, huddle together, sometimes sharing a kangri, & conversations.
 Little ones often sit beside their mothers, seeking warmth & love while heat warms their insides.

 Wearing traditional solace, folded hands in front of Almighty, women pray for their new life.

-In fact, pherans have etched so deep in traditions that it’s expected of brides to have at least one Till-embroidered pheran as they head out to their new home.
+In fact, pherans have etched so deep in traditions that it’s expected of brides to have at least one Till-embroidered pheran in their wardan (trousseau) as they head out to their new home.
 (Waeriv)

 Wondering how to wear a pheran?